kristianmandrup/infomatrix-blog/_posts/app-gyver-firebase.md

 ### Data providers

-I was super excited about this application builder, however I wanted to use it with Firebase as the backend, as I feel REST is old school and make things too complicated.
+I was super excited about this application builder, however I wanted to use it with [Firebase](https://www.firebase.com) as the backend.

+I feel REST is about to retire... just makes the whole interaction more complicated.
 Users want real time apps these days!
-With Firebase 2.0 they now have a full REST API as well as the default real time API.
+With [Firebase 2.0](https://www.firebase.com/blog/2014-11-04-firebase-realtime-queries.html) they now have a full REST API with new Query methos as well as the default real time API.

-I was wondering how to leverage Firebase with AppGyver.
-I wanted to be able to hook up Firebase to the Composer so I could have the data components reflect my Firebase Data and create actions such as `Save` and `Remove record` directly from within the Logic Editor, while still having the data sync to all application sessions.
+I was contemplating how to best leverage Firebase with AppGyver.
+I wanted to be able to hook up Firebase to the Composer so I could have the UI data components reflect my Firebase Data and create actions such as `Save` and `Remove record` directly from within the Logic Editor, while still having the data sync to all application sessions.

 It turns out this can be done quite easily and here is how: